pouchcontainer/blog/blog-en/Instruction for Environmental Building(for windows).md

 # 1. Introduction to PouchContainer
- [PouchContainer](https://github.com/alibaba/pouch)is an efficient, lightweight, enterprise-class rich container engine technology that is open sourced by Alibaba Group.
+ [PouchContainer](https://github.com/alibaba/pouch) is an efficient, lightweight, enterprise-class rich container engine technology that is open sourced by Alibaba Group.
 It is characterized by strong isolation and portability.
 PouchContainer can be used to help enterprises quickly realize the containerization of inventory business and improve the utilization of physical resources inside the enterprise.

 The Pouch Container originated from the internal scene of Alibaba.
 At the beginning of its birth, Alibaba engineers put lots of efforts to secure the Internet application.
 Strong isolation and portability are the best proof of it.